 This story follows a trio of friends who have noticed a lot of unanswered questions surrounding their elementary school.
 In order to answer those questions, they decide to start a mystery club!
 This book is easy to read and a good transition book for your students who are just starting to read chapter books.
 Perfect for mystery lovers, too!

 Clover’s Luck is a fascinating story about a usually unlucky girl stumbling upon a magical animal adoption agency deep in the woods.
+When a sneaky witch tries to come after the magical animals, Clover has to jump in and protect them.
 This book details her courageousness and teaches young readers that kindness is more powerful than luck.
-Students will love it!
+Your students will love it!